Compass/compass/CONTRIBUTING.md

         devbin/               - development scripts after installing the bundle doc-src/              - source for documentation
         docs/                 - generated documentation
-        examples/             - fully working compass projects that you can explore features/             - tests for compass
+        features/             - tests for compass
         frameworks/           - All frameworks in this directory are loaded automatically compass/            - The compass framework